joshuason/blog/src/pages/05-15-2020/index.md

 Sooo.
 Freaking.
 Simple.

 What about signing up?
 They've included that into the process too!
 They've kinda merged it with the sign in process which is pretty cool, I must say.
 Assumingly, under the hood, Surge checks to see whether the email address has been signed up.
 If not, sign them up with the password they provide.
-This is my speculation though.
+This is entirely my noobie speculation though.

-Other noteable bonuses: They've garnered a respectable following with 6.2m deployments, almost 60TB of published content and just shy of 1 million projects.
+Other noteable bonuses: ability to integrate a custom domain, custom 404's, great docs and many other goodies.
+Their proud stats featured on their front page states the respectably garnered following with 6.2m deployments, almost 60TB of published content and just shy of 1 million projects.
 Also, most importantly they have a cute mascot of a walrus.

 ## Netlify

 This one is pretty popular within the web dev community and I can see why.
 It's pretty much just as simple to deploy as surge but has added bells and whistles.
-They have a GUI--for lack of better words--on their site with features such as drag and drop deployment, site overview, analytics, and other various settings and customisation utilities.
+They have a nice graphical user interface--for lack of better words--with features such as drag and drop deployment, site overview, analytics, and other various settings and customisation utilities.

 To deploy to Netlify, one must create an account.
-Log in to said account.
-Use the build tool (<span class="code">Gatsby build</span>).
+Log into said account.
+Use the build tool (<span class="code">gatsby build</span>).
 Then drag and drop the <span class="code">public</span> folder into the browser.
 Piece of cake! 🍰

+The myriad of other features would definitely be great to explore and provides an intro into what tools are required when deploying a fully blown website.
+Feel free to explore and research these added functionalities to see which ones work for you.

 ## GitHub Pages

-Lastly, I deployed my site to GitHub Pages.
-My Gatsby blog's repo is stored there openly for all you code fiends (feel free to critique my code), so I thought it was fitting to try their's out.
+Finally, I deployed my site to GitHub Pages.
+My Gatsby blog's repo is stored there, openly for all you code fiends (feel free to critique my code), so I thought it was fitting to try their's out.
 And fittingly, I had the most difficulty with it.
 It went as smoothly as curdled cat-octopus milk.

 First time around it kept publishing my ReadMe.md which was/is (god, I hope it's the former) currently the word "Blog".
 What a lovely, succinct website.
 I reread the instructions, analysing every detail to see what steps I missed out but couldn't find it.
+I had followed the instructions on [gatsbyjs for deploying to GitHub Pages](https://www.gatsbyjs.org/docs/how-gatsby-works-with-github-pages).

-I switched the repo from private to public.
+Things I tried include: switching the repo from public to private to public.
 Deployed a few thousand times.

 Naturally, I came to the conclusion that GitHub was flawed and that I was faultless.
 Dunning-Kruger my bff.
 In all seriousness, I'm still unsure as to how I finally got it working.
 If anyone has any suspicion of where I could've went wrong, let me know.
 But until the next time I deploy to GH Pages I won't know.
 Hopefully, just a one-off occurence: 🤞